A Well-Lived Life 2 - Book 4 - Elyse

 “Lonely!”
 I teased.
 “How are things going for you?”

 “Actually, they’re very good.
 I’ve made friends with Washington County Sheriff Edson, and a couple of his deputies.
-They’re pretty handy to know, and given that this is a rural county, that’s who my police response would be, if I ever needed it.
-I also met a couple of people in Northfield who I’ve gone out with.
+They’re pretty handy to know, and given that this is a rural county, that’s who my police response would be, if I ever needed them.
+I also met a couple of people in Northfield whom I’ve gone out with.
 As friends, mind you.
 There’s no romance in my near future.”

 “Did you ever read Lauren’s letters?”